harrycresswell/harry/content/page/ecommerce.md

 To keep things simple, I charge a flat fee of **£1500** to design and build an eCommerce website.

-I request a **50% payment upfront**, so we’re both committed to the project, and the final **50% on completed**, once you’re happy with the final outcome.
+I request a **50% payment upfront** to make sure we’re both committed to the project, and **50% on completion**.
+I only request the final payment once you’ve confirmed you’re happy with the final outcome.

 This fee covers any technical help you may need to get up and running, including guidance using Shopify’s content management system to manage products and track your orders.